-Our results also showed that regular data collection exercise had negative weak correlation with coffee farmers having knowledge in the management of pests and diseases (r=-.178**; p=0.00).
-This implies that regular data collection exercise does not necessarily translate to management of pests and diseases.
-In fact, various scholars in Uganda [79, 80, 81, 82] and elsewhere [83, 84, 85] have reported that farmers have knowledge on coffee pests and diseases but their management remains a big challenge.
+Our results also showed that regular data collection exercises had a negative weak correlation with coffee farmers knowing the management of pests and diseases (r=-.178**; p=0.00).
+This implies that regular data collection exercise do not necessarily translate to the management of pests and diseases.
+Various scholars in Uganda [79, 80, 81, 82] and elsewhere [83, 84, 85] have reported that farmers have knowledge of coffee pests and diseases but their management remains a big challenge.
 This finding shows that there is still a conceptual gap between scientific knowledge developed at research institutions and the fulfillment of the farmers’ need to solve their major pest and disease problems [84].
-This therefore calls for participatory approaches for pest and disease management in coffee agro-systems with the supervision of the extension officers [84, 81], with the aim of empowering farmers to develop sustainable crop production and protection systems, replacing the traditional role as passive recipients of information [86].
+This therefore calls for participatory approaches for pest and disease management in coffee agro-systems with the supervision of the extension officers [84, 81], to empower farmers to develop sustainable crop production and protection systems, replace the traditional role as passive recipients of information [86].
 All in all, there is a need of data in monitoring and evaluation [18] to support climate change interventions and make informed and corrective action [17].

 Participatory monitoring through farmer-to-farmer exchange visits was positively and significantly correlated with farmers planting shade trees (r=.444**, p=0.00) as well as applying soil and water conservation (r=.445**, p=0.00) as climate change adaptation measures.
-This implies that farmer-to-farmer exchange visits resulted into increased planting of shade trees as well as use of soil and water conservation practices as a means of climate change adaptation, agreeing with several earlier studies [e.g. 87, 88, 89].
+This implies that farmer-to-farmer exchange visits resulted in increased planting of shade trees as well as the use of soil and water conservation practices as a means of climate change adaptation, agreeing with several earlier studies [e.g. 87, 88, 89].
 Farmer-to-farmer exchange visits are opportunities for farmers to learn from each other's experiences and practices [90].
-Exchange visits are vital as they provide concrete examples of technologies, innovations and practices that farmers apply to their own circumstances [88].
-They also improve the skills of farmers in addressing various challenges facing them and enhance productivity of coffee [91] as well as fostering change in behavior and attitudes amongst farmers [88].
+Exchange visits are vital as they provide concrete examples of technologies, innovations, and practices that farmers apply to their circumstances [88].
+They also improve the skills of farmers in addressing various challenges facing them and enhance the productivity of coffee [91] as well as fostering change in behavior and attitudes amongst farmers [88].

-Furthermore, participatory evaluation with farmers and their leaders was positively and significantly correlated with planting of shade trees (r=367**, p=0.00) as well as use of soil and water conservation measures by farmers as climate change adaptation measures.
+Furthermore, participatory evaluation with farmers and their leaders was positively and significantly correlated with planting of shade trees (r=367**, p=0.00) as well as the use of soil and water conservation measures by farmers as climate change adaptation measures.
 This implies that participatory evaluation with farmers and their leaders resulted into increased uptake of planting of shade trees as well soil and water conservation practices as a means of climate change adaptation, supporting earlier research studies [92, 93, 94].

 All in all, PM&E is crucial for gathering data on the progress of development programs, allowing program managers to assess if implementation is on track, and take corrective action necessary adjustments or redesign based on emerging situations and new information in response to climate change adaptations.
 This will essentially ensure that the program remains responsive to changing circumstances and effectively achieves its goals [95].
 Information collected through PM&E can be used to learn from past experiences and improve performance, operations, and strategic decisions [96].
 PM&E is also increasingly being used for accountability and transparency for several interventions [96, 97].